 Retained objects are considered a preventable occurrence and careful counting and documentation can significantly reduce, if not eliminate, these incidents.
 Retained foreign objects can include instruments, surgical swabs, sutures and other accountable items (see 1.3)

-This excludes where any items are missing prior to the completion of the surgical intervention and are within the patient, but where further action to locate and / or retrieve would be more damaging than retention, or impossible.
+The never event definition excludes where any items are knowingly missing prior to the completion of the surgical intervention and are within the patient, but where further action to locate and / or retrieve would be more damaging than retention, or impossible.
 This must be documented in the patient’s notes and the patient informed.
-An Serious Incident form must be completed within 24 hours of the incident and the CSU Management Team and the Risk Management Team informed to enable reporting to the appropriate authorities and Care Commission Group.
+A Datix form must be completed and the missing item be documented in perioperative the record of care.

 - Throughout the SOP, whenever the term Theatre is used it also includes interventional procedure rooms

 / radiology / endoscopy / OPD clinic rooms / treatment rooms for example, any room where a surgical or interventional procedure takes place.

 - Definitions - This SOP outlines the responsibilities of all staff in relation to Accountable Items Checks.

 ‘Surgical Staff’ all members of the medical team performing surgical procedures or interventions.

 ‘Registered Practitioners’ either a Registered Nurse or Registered Operating Department Practitioner (ODP) Registered Nursing Associate or Midwife, Registered Dental Nurse and Registered Radiographers.